INTERNATIONAL CUSTOMERS - PLEASE READ BEFORE PLACING YOUR ORDER

 o Goods between €10 to €22 and €150 may be subject to VAT and a clearance fee.

 o Goods above €150 may be subject to VAT, customs duties and a clearance fee.

 - The thresholds and the amounts charged vary from country to country.
 The customs authorities in the destination country determine the thresholds and the amounts charged.
 See guidance from the European Commission .

-- The parcel won’t be released until payment has been received from the recipient.
+- The parcel won’t be released by customs until payment has been received from the recipient.
 Your customs agency will contact you about the fees you need to pay before your item is released for delivery.